SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

   * Requires several decent weapons
   * Requires micro-managing of Gizmo placement when having them follow the player is not ideal

+### Tier 3: Chrono
+  * A time-based combo class that triggers bonus attacks by attacking at precise moments and can jump back in time
+  * Combo Mechanic:
+    * Shortly after each attack, you will be prompted to attack again.
+If you attack at the right time, your combo will increase by 1.
+If not, the combo breaks.
+    * At each multiple of 5 combo points, a flurry of bonus projectiles are unleashed
+      * Higher combo counts produce more projectiles
+    * Weapon use time (including the bonus from rapid fire) scales:
+      1. the time between attacking and being prompted to attack again (the delay should be fairly short and slightly random)
+      1. the time window during which attacking results in a combo
+  * Resource: Memories
+    * Every 3 seconds, the player's location and combo count is recorded in a memory
+    * Up to 5 memories can be stored (15 seconds)
+    * Gaining a memory while at capacity erases the oldest memory
+    * The location of the most recent memory is marked
+  * Ability 1: Time Jump
+    * Jumps back to the most recent memory (consumes that memory)
+      * The player is teleported to the location
+      * The combo count is set to the value it had been at that time
+    * Can be used multiple times in a row to jump back in sequence, but the memories are consumes so you can run out of memories to jump to
+  * Ability 2: Redo
+    * Similar as Time Jump except half of the life lost is restored
+      * Also, it jumps back to the memory with the highest life and consumes the more-recent memories along the way
+      * Makes it worthwhile to keep an old memory in the queue, but doing so requires frequent jumps - makes it difficult to build combo
+    * 5 minute cooldown
+    * Example:
+      * The memory has 200 life and the player current has 20 life
+      * They have lost 180 life so they will gain 90
+      * The player's new life amount will be 110
+  * The goal would be to consistently combo, trigger the combo burst, and then use Time Jump to restore the combo count and keep going.
+    * This class is meant to be challenging to play, but will have a very high potential.

 # Magic
 * Base ability might be a resource that fills by spending mana and can be expended for a buff that increases damage, but stops mana regen.
 * Maybe a toggled mana-barrier? (half damage taken from mana first)